AKUA MIND BODY

 Lo and behold, those feelings faded.
 I started to forget.
 Had it really been that bad?
 Was I just being dramatic?
 I was more mature now and knew so much more, surely I could have a beer or two without that leading to opiates.

-Luckily, I immersed myself in a 12-Step program and surrounded myself with people who reminded me quickly that it had indeed been that bad, that it would only get worse, and that whether I liked it or not—I was an addict.
+Luckily, I immersed myself in a 12-step program and surrounded myself with people who reminded me quickly that it had indeed been that bad, that it would only get worse, and that whether I liked it or not—I was an addict.

 5. You Don’t Have to Relapse

-That brings us to the one of the most important concepts: relapsing.
+That brings us to one of the most important concepts: relapsing.
 The phrase “relapse is a part of recovery” has become part of the cultural lexicon even outside of AA and NA.

 And part of that is true.
 If it weren’t, there would be no way to encourage and welcome newcomers back after a rough relapse.
 But, the phrase is often misinterpreted.